Traumatic Brain Injury (TBI) MRI in Vancouver

 Susceptibility Weighted Imaging (SWI)

-A method used to detect micro-bleeds, hemorrhage, and iron storage.
+A method used to detect and differentiate micro-bleeds, hemorrhage, small iron/calcium deposits.

 Traumatic Brain Injury FAQ